Skip to Main Content

 • Keep a list of questions and concerns.

-• Meet with the care team to talk through options and ask questions.
+• Meet with the care team to discuss options, share concerns, and ask questions.
+Your care team will include providers such as chaplains, psychologists, and social workers.

-• Give each family member an opportunity to share thoughts and feelings without judgement or argument.
+• Allow each family member to share thoughts and feelings without judgment or argument.

 • Look for common ground.